 Today then I’m sharing some of my best tips that I share with the women who work with me.

-And if reading this makes you realise that you’d love to have some hands-on support and careers advice uniquely tailored to your personal situation, find out how to work with me here.
+And if reading this makes you realise that you’d love some hands-on support and careers advice uniquely tailored to your personal situation, find out how to work with me here.
 There’s no need to commit to a lengthy coaching programme.
-You can book a simple one-off 60 minute session with me.
+You can book a simple one-off 60 minute session.

 How to get promoted and not get overlooked